RELATES TO: KRS Chapter 13B, 218A.205, 314.011, 314.031, 314.071(4), 314.091, 314.107, 314.470, 314.991(3)

 6. Tested positive on a drug screen for a nonprescribed drug or illicit substance and obtained a chemical dependency evaluation that does not indicate a diagnosis of chemical dependency;

-7. Failed to report a criminal conviction or disciplinary action in another jurisdiction on an application; or
+7. Failed to report a criminal conviction or disciplinary action against any professional license or credential in Kentucky or in another jurisdiction on an application;

 8. Committed a substandard nursing act where: